-Your first task involves selecting 4-6 candidate laboratories from under the BBS umbrella for a potential first rotation.
+Your first task involves selecting 4-6 candidate laboratories from under the BBS umbrella* for a potential first rotation. *BBS faculty members are often first choices, but please know you are also allowed to work with faculty members within Harvard HILS.
+If you do not find a HILS faculty member, then you cannot work with them.
 It may be helpful to first decide what fields of research or research problems interest you to narrow your choices.
-Take advantage of the poster sessions held during BBS Orientation days held in early September; these are tremendous forums to meet and interact with many different PIs and to identify fields and mentorship styles that resonate with you most.
-Discussions with upper year students and the BBS office and attending Rotation Club will also be helpful in making your choices.
+Take advantage of the poster sessions held during BBS Orientation days held in late August/early September; these are tremendous forums to meet and interact with many different PIs and to identify fields and mentorship styles that resonate with you most.
+Discussions with upper year students, the BBS office, and attending Rotation Club will also be helpful in making your choices.

 Selecting the first set of candidates for potential rotations takes the most time, with the process will becoming easier as you move through year 1 and learn more about the research environment at HMS and about yourself.
 We encourage you to be flexible and to leave yourself open to being inspired by a new field or research question discovered in class or in a seminar.
 Such experiences may lead you to change your initial focus or selection of potential rotation labs.
 Doing so is not unusual and can lead to incredibly exciting and rewarding experiences.